gabrielleandro0801/typescript-design-patterns/README.md

 The command object contains all the information needed to perform an action, including the method to call, the method’s arguments, and the receiver of the method.

+## Decorator
+The Decorator Pattern is a structural design pattern that allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.

+It works by wrapping the original object in a decorator class that implements the same interface and can intercept, extend, or modify the original methods.

 ## Factory
 The Factory Pattern defines an interface for creating objects, but allows subclasses or concrete factories to decide which class to instantiate.